karlgluck/tcltools/README.md

 Schedules a piece of code to be run when the top-level function in the call stack returns.

-For complex programs with a 'main' function, this is effectively when the program terminates as long as termination is not done by killing the interpreter (i.e. it won't trigger if 'exit' is used).
+For complex programs with a 'main' function, this is effectively when the program terminates as long as termination is not done by killing the interpreter (i.e. it won't trigger if `exit` is used).

 ```tcl
 proc bar {} {